TimTree/Computer-Architecture/README.md

 ## Task List: add this to the first comment of your Pull Request

+call.ls8: Use the call command to run a subroutine that prints a number in a register multiplied by 2 interrupts.ls8: Prints the letter A once a second keyboard.ls8: Program that tests the keyboard mult.ls8: Multiplies 8 by 9 to get 72 print8.ls8: Prints the number 8 printstr.ls8: Prints the string, "Hello, world!" sctest.ls8: Sprint challenge test stack.ls8: Test stacks stackoverflow.ls8: Test stack overflows cpu.py: Our emulated CPU that can run programs from the ls8 (from the machine code) ls8.py: Main script to run the emulated CPU

 ### Day 1: Get `print8.ls8` running

 - [ ] Inventory what is here